 WDN members believe that more women in power and leadership roles in Haiti is critical to a successful recovery from the devastation of the earthquake.
-We want to support projects that can help ensure women’s full participation during the rebuilding process.
+Our work focused on supporting projects that could help ensure women’s full participation during the rebuilding process.

-Formed in 2010, the Haiti Circle has focused on identifying opportunities that exist post-earthquake to create structural change and a more equitable life for Haitian women.
-Our Circle’s formation was inspired by WDN’s day-long program on Haitian Women and Girls: Creating Safe Spaces, Confronting National Recovery, and Building a New Future of Equality.
+Formed in 2010, the Haiti Circle focused on identifying the opportunities that existed post-earthquake to create structural change and a more equitable life for Haitian women.
+Our Circle’s formation was inspired by WDN’s day-long program on Haitian Women and Girls: Creating Safe Spaces, Confronting National Recovery, and Building a New Future of Equality in 201o.
 Organized in partnership with the UN Foundation, this program focused on ways in which international and local communities could help ensure women’s full participation during Haiti’s rebuilding process.

-The Haiti Circle has also been engaged with the work of We Advance, which is serving as a coordinator for all the small women’s groups on the ground that are not getting access to many resources, including USAID funding.
+The Haiti Circle was also engaged with the work of We Advance, which has served as a coordinator for all the small women’s groups on the ground that have not had access to many resources, including USAID funding.